 “Safekeeper” is the term Conscious Discipline uses to describe the adult’s role in the home or school.
 Our primary job is to keep children physically and emotionally safe.
 The children’s job is to help keep themselves and each other safe.
 We are the Safekeepers and they are the helpers.

-Most of us are doing great with the “physical safety” part by not running with scissors during the stay-at-home order.
+Most of us are doing great with the “physical safety” part by not running with scissors.
 It can be a bit more challenging to create emotional safety for children when we’re experiencing all the same social isolation, frustration, fear, anxiety and sadness they are… plus grownup concerns about a dwindling pantry, work, bills, loved ones in the “high risk” group and more.

 The “emotional safety” part of being a Safekeeper in a crisis situation does not require us to squash our emotions, put on a happy face for the family and go about our business.
 It requires us to be conscious enough to manage our emotions in healthy ways so we can provide safety and a path of emotional regulation for children.
 It also requires us to be brave enough to mess up, pick ourselves up and try again.
 And again.
 And again.